Freedom of Speech at Brock University

 In addition, while the University is committed to supporting freedom of expression on campus, it has an obligation to students and employees to ensure that the academic and administrative operations of the University are not impeded.
 Accordingly, the freedom to engage in expression does not extend to expression that impedes or interferes with the proper operation of the University – for example, completely blocking an entrance or hallway in a way which prevents students or employees from their studies or work.
 The University may reasonably restrict the time, place, and manner of expression to ensure the proper operation of the University and ensure a safe and conducive work, learning and living environment.

-While not an exhaustive list, the following examples illustrate the kinds of expression which are not permitted under the Policy:
+While not an exhaustive list, the following examples illustrate the kinds of expression which are not protected under the Policy:

 - Speech or conduct that constitutes harassment or discrimination (for definitions of these terms, see the Respectful Work and Learning Environment Policy)